yudityaartha/Statistical-Analysis-of-Housing-Prices-in-Boston/README.md

 ---

 ## Project Objectives
-In this projject I need to uncover key insights and draw correct conclusion from the boston housing prices dataset
+In this project I need to uncover key insights, discover relations between multiple factors and draw correct conclusion from the boston housing prices dataset.
 This project is one of peer graded assignment from IBM Data Analyst Certification from Coursera